wormhole-foundation/wormhole/node/pkg/watchers/solana/testgen/README.md

 This scans current on-chain history and replaces `live_bundles.json` with a newly selected corpus.
 It does not reproduce the existing file: the selected transactions can change with the chain tip, RPC availability, and account availability.
+If collection does not reach every requested target, the command fails without replacing the file.

 The `all` command rebuilds the synthetic corpus and collects a fresh live corpus in one run: